carlosedp/riscv-bringup/unmatched/Readme.md

 Now reboot and check if U-boot loaded the Kernel and rootfs from NVME.

-## Installing new Kernel and Bootloader packages
+## Installing/Updating new Kernel and Bootloader packages

 To build new Kernel packages and U-boot binaries, follow the respective sections above.